New Life of Ukrainian Children of Heroes

 Serge Goncharevich, Co-Founder, Corporate Partnerships Lead.
 20+ years in Investment Banking and Asset Management (Capital Times), MIM MBA.

 Anna Khomenko, Co-Founder, Head of Execution Team.
 6+ years in HR (Citrus, Farmak, Sellwin, Moneyveo), 2+ years in child psychology (private child development center); Degree in Law.

 Iaroslav Prygara, Co-Founder.
 5+ years in automobile business (Sherp, Daimler AG, Maserati, Ducati Motor Holding, Jeep); 7+ years in Charity and Non-profit; Steinbeis-Hochschule MBA.

 Tetiana Novytska, COO/CFO.
 18+ years in Corporate Finance, Audit, Financial Management, Operations, Private Equity (Dragon Capital, EY, Arricano, Vitmark); Fellow member of ACCA; Odessa National Economic University.

 Daria Dikaya, Head of Communications.
 10+ years in Communications & TV (McDonalds, Danone, 1+1 media group); 2+ years in Non-Profit (Ronald McDonald House of Charities); AC CIPR.

-The Fund’s team comprises 40 employees, 22 of whom work directly with the children to provide a comprehensive individual approach within our structured support programs.
+The Fund’s team comprises over 100 employees, 74 of whom work directly with the children to provide a comprehensive individual approach within our structured support programs.
 They communicate with families, process their requests, and provide guidance and direct assistance.
 In addition, the Foundation has a fundraising department, marketing and communications department, digital department and administrative department.

 Each of our employees is an experienced specialist in their field.
 They use the network and connections they have built over the years to expand our work and increase our impact.